climate-action-kits/pxt-fwd-edu/gr11-electriccar-modify.md

 ## Modify Step 6
 Now that you've seen how adjusting the sonar distance affects the electric vehicle's behavior, let’s experiment with it further.
 Adjust the  ``||fwdSensors:sonar1 distance is under  0.2m||`` block to different values like 0.1, 0.3, and 0.7 meters, and observe how the vehicle responds in various scenarios. <br>
 What do you predict will happen with each change?
+How could the shape of an obstacle make a difference with the sonar?

 ~hint Tell me More!
 - Try testing your project in the same location after each adjustment to collect consistent data.